Pray for Us

 It’s good for saints to pray for each other (Ja 5:16a), and effectual, fervent prayers of righteous souls can make a real difference.
 (16b) Paul asks his brothers to pray for himself and for those working alongside him (He 13:8), at times even begging in the strongest possible language.
 (Ro 15:30) So, is it reasonable to ask saints in Heaven to pray for us?

 Firstly, it presumes the souls to whom we’re praying actually are in Heaven, that they’re true believers.
 However, unless scripture explicitly affirms this it’s presumption.
 There’s nothing stopping God from working through an unregenerate soul (Samson?
 King Saul?
 Jonah?
 Nebuchadnezzar?) to accomplish His purposes.
 We can therefore safely claim salvation for only very few, such as Abraham (Lk 16:23), the Twelve (except Judas: (Jn 17:12)), Paul (2Ti 4:7-8), etc. For example, scripture doesn’t explicitly tell us that Mary, Christ’s mother, ever came to true faith; she evidently lived many years after His birth without it.
-(Mt 12:47-50) She’s likely in Heaven, but there’s no way to be sure.
+(Mt 12:47-50) She’s likely in Heaven, but there’s no way to be sure until we get there.

 Secondly, praying to Heavenly saints presumes they can hear us across the immense expanse of the universe, which is, again, presumption; there is zero indication of this in Scripture.